Denizhan-Yigitbas/Covid_Homeless/README.md

 1. From the project home directory run: `pip install -r requirements.txt`

-2. From the project home directory run: `python run_this.py national_financial_analysis [people_per_room] [num_employees_per_10_rooms] [min_wage_inflation_percentage] [nightly_compensation]` and replace brackets with values (percentage are kept in decimal form, so 10% would be input as .10)
+2. From the project home directory run: `python run_this.py national_financial_analysis [people_per_room] [num_employees_per_10_rooms] [min_wage_inflation_percentage] [nightly_compensation]` and replace brackets with values (percentage are kept in decimal form, so 50% would be input as .50)

 <i> Example: </i>

-Input:  `python run_this.py national_financial_analysis 2 1 0.10 72.02`
+Input:  `python run_this.py national_financial_analysis 2 1 0.50 72.02`

 Output: <br>

-Assuming hotels house 2 people per room, use 1 employees per 10 rooms used for the homeless, inflate the miniumum wage for thier state by 10.0% for each employee, and are compensated $72.05 per night per room: <br>
+Assuming hotels house 2 people per room, use 1 employees per 10 rooms used for the homeless, inflate the miniumum wage for thier state by 50.0% for each employee, and are compensated $72.05 per night per room: <br>

-The total durational cost and percent of the passed 2 trillion dollar stimulus bill would be as follows:<br>
+The total duratoinal cost and percent of the passed 2 trillion dollar stimulus bill would be as follows: <br>

-Housing for 1 Night Cost: $22,496,373.61 --> Percentage of stimulus bill 0.0011248186805% <br>
+Housing for 1 Night Cost: $23,398,276.43 --> Percentage of stimulus bill 0.0011699138215% <br>
-Housing for 15 Nights Cost: $337,445,604.15 --> Percentage of stimulus bill 0.0168722802075% <br>
+Housing for 15 Nights Cost: $350,974,146.45 --> Percentage of stimulus bill 0.0175487073225% <br>
-Housing for 30 Nights Cost: $674,891,208.30 --> Percentage of stimulus bill 0.033744560415% <br>
+Housing for 30 Nights Cost: $701,948,292.90 --> Percentage of stimulus bill 0.035097414645% <br>
-Housing for 45 Nights Cost: $1,012,336,812.45 --> Percentage of stimulus bill 0.0506168406225% <br>
+Housing for 45 Nights Cost: $1,052,922,439.35 --> Percentage of stimulus bill 0.05264612196750001% <br>
-Housing for 60 Nights Cost: $1,349,782,416.60 --> Percentage of stimulus bill 0.06748912083% <br>
+Housing for 60 Nights Cost: $1,403,896,585.80 --> Percentage of stimulus bill 0.07019482929% <br>

 ## Sources